View Categories

 Introduction: Fundamental Rights and Directive Principles in the Indian Constitution

 The Indian Constitution serves as a comprehensive framework that encapsulates the fundamental rights, principles, and aspirations of its citizens.
-At its essence, it intricately navigates the ensuring the protection of individual liberties and fostering the collective welfare of society.
+At its essence, it intricately navigates the process of ensuring the protection of individual liberties and fostering the collective welfare of society.

 Comparative Analysis of Fundamental Rights and Directive Principles in India’s Constitutional Landscape